 - Get help.
 Call 911 or emergency medical help.

 - Keep the person still.
-Place heavy towels on both sides of the neck or hold the head and neck to prevent movement.
+Place heavy towels or rolled sheets on both sides of the neck or hold the head and neck to prevent movement.

 - Don't roll alone.
-If you must roll the person because he or she is vomiting, choking on blood or in danger of further injury, you need at least one other person.
+If you must roll the person because he or she is vomiting, choking on blood or because you have to make sure the person is still breathing, you need at least one other person.
 With one of you at the head and another along the side of the injured person, work together to keep the person's head, neck and back aligned while rolling the person onto one side.

 - EmergencyCareForYou: Neck or back injury.
 American College of Emergency Physicians. http://www.emergencycareforyou.org/emergency-101/neck-or-back-injury/#sm.0001pfsh0ksz9fdgr3c1gytcsyycs.
 Accessed Dec.
 27, 2018.